scrabbletank/farhome-rules/rulesdoc.md

 Add a superior die to your roll for every level cast above 7th.

+#### Intervention
+*7th level*

+- **Casting Time:** 3 AP
+- **Range:** 5
+- **Duration:** instant

+On your turn or as a reaction you change the fate of up to 5 creatures in range you can see.
+Make a spellcasting roll against 2 terrible dice for each creature targeted.
+On success, until the end of the creatures next turn they ignore any dice that roll a failure or critical failure and are unaffected by Hex.

+Add a superior die to your roll for every level cast above 7th.

 ### Eighth Level

 #### Light of Divinity